TobyKeech/Project2-QA/README.md

 :hibiscus: Connected API project to the database and generated the Models for the backend application.
 :hibiscus: Created the controllers and DTOs (Data Transfer Object) and services for each model so that they can be used in the frontend.

+## ${\textsf{\color{lightgreen} Day 2 }}$
+:hibiscus: Finshed up on adding the controllers and DTOs (Data Transfer Object) and services for each model so that they can be used in the frontend.
+:hibiscus: Started unit testing each contoller to ensure the backend works as intended - all CRUD (Create, Read, Update and Delete) functionality, using XUnit.

+## ${\textsf{\color{lightgreen} Day 3 }}$
+:hibiscus: Finshed unit testing each contoller to ensure the backend works as intended - all CRUD functionality using XUint.
+:hibiscus: Started to connect each frontend with the API backend to select the most stable front end for the project - //SELECTION HERE.
+:hibiscus: Worked on incorporating JWT authentication into the project so that users can login and have permissions to see only certain components.

+## ${\textsf{\color{lightgreen} Day 4 }}$
+:hibiscus: Added a login screen for authentication.
+:hibiscus: Fixed issues with deleting a property if it has any bookings associated to the property that is to be deleted.
+:hibiscus: Started to create the presentation slides.

+## ${\textsf{\color{lightgreen} Day 5}}$
+:hibiscus: Last miniute structuring.
+:hibiscus: Going over presentation.
+:hibiscus: Presentation time.

 ## ✨ ${\textsf{\color{pink}Contributing }}$ ✨

 Project is an open-source project and we welcome contributions from the community.